ghobadian/ghobadian.github.io/content/posts/developer_soft_skills.md

 In this section, the author talks about how he retired at 33 by buying and renting out his houses.

 ## How to Negotiate your salary
 It all comes than to supply and demand.
 If you are the one applying for the job, you have low negotiation power.
-If you have a referral from another person, you how higher negotiation power.
-If the employer is ask for you to apply for a position, you have the highest negotiation power.
+If you have a referral from another person, you hove higher negotiation power.
+If the employer asks you to apply for a position, you have the highest negotiation power.

 ### First person to name a number loses
 Never ever say a salary range that you are willing to work.
 Always make the HR manager to give you a number.